On this page

 Chest X-ray and CT Scan

-Imaging tests like chest X-rays and computed tomography (CT) scans can be used to assess the severity of COPD and to rule out other lung conditions.
-These tests can show emphysema, which is the destruction of the air sacs in the lungs, and other abnormalities like lung nodules or masses.
+Imaging tests like chest X-rays and computed tomography (CT) scans are used to assess the severity of COPD and to rule out other lung conditions.
+These tests can show emphysema, (the destruction of the air sacs in the lungs), and other abnormalities like lung nodules or masses.

 Arterial Blood Gas Analysis

 An arterial blood gas (ABG) analysis is a test that measures the levels of oxygen and carbon dioxide in the blood.
-This test can help determine the severity of COPD and can guide treatment decisions.
-In people with severe COPD, the oxygen levels in the blood may be low, while the carbon dioxide levels may be high.
+This test helps determine the severity of COPD and can guide treatment decisions.
+In severe COPD, oxygen levels in the blood may be low, while carbon dioxide levels can be high.
 Other numbers like the PH and HCO3 (bicarb) can show if a person has a chronic condition.

 GOLD Classification (Stages 1-4)